 Following on from the initial phase, Essex Pedal Power will see the development of new community cycling groups and clubs providing volunteering opportunities for residents.
 Training will also be provided free of charge to assist residents in learning how to ride a bike and carry out basic bike maintenance.

-The Essex-wide initiative has an ambition to expand to other deprived areas following on from this pilot.
+The initiative has an ambition to expand to other areas across Essex following on from this pilot.
 This will create equal opportunities for social mobility across Essex, tackle growing health issues due to physical inactivity, and directly address the dangerous levels of air pollution rising in local communities.

-Rickie [Surname], Essex Pedal Power applicant and volunteer said: “Becoming a volunteer was a fantastic opportunity to meet some of the community, in which I recently moved to.
+Rickie Russell, Essex Pedal Power applicant and volunteer said: “Becoming a volunteer was a fantastic opportunity to meet members of the community, in which I recently moved to.
 The bikes are built by the community, for the community and I feel very proud to be a part of the Essex Pedal Power journey.”

 Applications for a free bike are open to eligible residents in Clacton and Jaywick Sands.
-You can learn more about the scheme and apply here: http://bit.ly/Essex-Pedal-Power
+You can learn more about the project and apply here: http://bit.ly/Essex-Pedal-Power

 ENDS